 Our building is a home and resource for a dynamic group of programs and organizations who partner with us to preserve this historic structure and project our ideals of justice, spirituality, and art into the community of the Boston metropolitan area.

 We thank the Massachusetts Historical Commission for a $50K matching grant from its Preservation Projects Fund for repairs to our alley wall, part of which has been standing since 1861.
-Thanks to consulting architect Lynne Spencer, Senior Warden Penny Lane, co-chairs of the Together Now campaign Gail Abbey and Jim Bradley, chair of the Building Commission Michael Scanlon, and all who helped submit the grant, which will allow us to keep the roof over the heads of so many worthy groups who call Emmanuel home.
+Thanks to consulting architect Lynne Spencer, former Senior Warden Penny Lane, co-chairs of the Together Now campaign Gail Abbey and Jim Bradley, chair of our Building Commission Michael Scanlon, and all who helped submit the grant, which will allow us to keep the roof over the heads of so many worthy groups who call Emmanuel home.

 We are also glad recipients of a Green Improvement Grant from the Diocese’s Together Now funds. $7.5K will be used to insulate heating pipes in the basement, complete fabrication of interior storm windows, and begin replacing toilets with water-saving, dual-flush models.